Second Battle of Kharkov: Initial success

 The Red Army offensive began at 6:30 a.m. on 12 May 1942, led by a concentrated hour-long artillery bombardment and a final twenty-minute air attack upon German positions.
-The ground offensive began with a dual pincer movement from the Vovchansk and Barvenkovo salients at 7:30 am.
+The ground offensive began with a dual pincer movement from the Volchansk and Barvenkovo salients at 7:30 am.
 The German defences were knocked out by air raids, artillery-fire and coordinated ground attacks.
 The fighting was so fierce that the Soviets inched forward their second echelon formations, preparing to throw them into combat as well.
-Fighting was particularly ferocious near the Soviet village of Nepokrytaia (Shestakove), where the Germans launched three local counter-attacks.
+Fighting was particularly ferocious near the Soviet village of Nepokrytaia, where the Germans launched three local counter-attacks.
 The Luftwaffe's fighter aircraft, despite their numerical inferiority, quickly defeated the Soviet air units in the airspace above the battle area, but without bombers, dive-bombers and ground-attack aircraft they could only strafe with their machine guns, drop small bombs on Soviet supply columns, and pin down infantry.
 By dark, the deepest Soviet advance was 10 km.
 Moskalenko, commander of the 38th Army, discovered the movement of several German reserve units and realised that the attack had been opposed by two German divisions, not the one expected, indicating poor Soviet reconnaissance and intelligence-gathering before the battle.
 A captured diary of a dead German general alluded to the Germans knowing about Soviet plans in the region.

 Next day Paulus obtained three infantry divisions and a panzer division for the defence of Kharkov and the Soviet advance was slow, achieving little success except on the left flank.
 Bock had warned Paulus not to counter-attack without air support, although this was later reconsidered, when several Soviet tank brigades broke through VIII Corps (General Walter Heitz) in the Volchansk sector, only 19 km from Kharkov.
 In the first 72 hours the 6th Army lost 16 battalions conducting holding actions and local counter-attacks in the heavy rain and mud.
 By 14 May the Red Army had made impressive gains, but several Soviet divisions were so depleted that they were withdrawn and Soviet tank reserves were needed to defeat the German counter-attacks; German losses were estimated to be minimal, with only 35–70 tanks believed to have been knocked out in the 3rd and 23rd Panzer divisions.